 Another approach many brands take is sharing content that reflects their brand values.
 Are you a hiking shoe company?
 Why not check out this list of must-climb mountains.
 It’s not talking about shoes, or their quality or prices – but reflecting the story that brand wants to tell.

 On a day-to-day basis, you’re likely to use a content calendar, which is a listing of all the posts you will make, the channel and their time.
 A content calendar is used to ensure all content has the right tone of voice, messages aren’t being duplicated and are free of typos.
 (If you’re after a template of this, check out my freebie available here).

 I haven’t even touched on graphic design, but ensuring your images are professionally designed and to the right size for each social network is a must.
 For the majority of day-to-day social media posts, graphic designers are not involved, and you need to make your images look a million bucks.
-Taking advantage of tools like Canva, Pixlr and creative commons images on sites like Pixabay will be your bread and butter.
+Taking advantage of tools like Canva (affiliate link), Pixlr and creative commons images on sites like Pixabay will be your bread and butter.

 Community engagement has a lot of different purposes.
 In an ideal world, it’s about creating a connection with your community and audience, centred around values your audience and business share.
 This connection is used to break down those barriers and build trust and relationships, which lead to customers consider your brand when they next need the product you sell.

 However, for a long time, community engagement was a huge focus online because the more people commented or liked a page, the more people would see it (the “reach” of a post).
 The logic was that the more people who commented on a post, the more people’s friends saw their posts – and thus free advertising.
 But now, with social media algorithms restricting the reach of posts, things have changed and (hopefully) these engagements are more about that relationship building.

 One of the realities of being a social media manager is that you wear a lot of hats – and being on the social media frontline means you’re customer facing.
 And that means customer service.